 Yes!
 If you’re looking for work experience, send us a note and we’ll see if we can help.
 We’re always looking for students with a lot of passion and skills in the areas of communications, events, administration and social media.
-If you’re interested, please contact Neil Johnston, Interim President & CEO.
+If you’re interested, please contact Neil Johnston, President & CEO.

 Does my donation make a difference?

 Yes!
-Your donation makes it possible for us to offer programs and services like the Lung Health helpline, Manitoba Quits, research and a support group for people who have experienced a lung transplant.
+Your donation makes it possible for us to offer programs and services like the Lung Health helpline, Manitoba Quits, research,and a support groups.

 What is Radon?